Oxsomi/core3/docs/graphics_spec.md

 - maxVertexOutputComponents of 124 or higher.
 - maxComputeWorkGroupSize[0,1] of 512 or higher. and maxComputeWorkGroupSize[2] of 64 or higher.
 - maxMemoryAllocationCount of 4096 or higher.
-- maxBoundDescriptorSets of 4 or higher.
-- maxPerStageDescriptorSamplers of 2Ki or higher.
-- maxPerStageDescriptorUniformBuffers of 1 or higher.
-- maxPerStageDescriptorStorageBuffers of 499999 or higher.
-- maxPerStageDescriptorSampledImages of 250k or higher.
-- maxPerStageDescriptorStorageImages of 250k or higher.
-- maxPerStageResources of 1M or higher.
-- maxDescriptorSetSamplers of 2Ki or higher.
-- maxDescriptorSetUniformBuffers of 1 or higher.
-- maxDescriptorSetStorageBuffers of 499999 or higher.
-- maxDescriptorSetSampledImages of 250k or higher.
-- maxDescriptorSetStorageImages of 250k or higher.
 - viewportBoundsRange[0] <= -32768.
 - viewportBoundsRange[1] >= 32767.
 - nonCoherentAtomSize of 0 -> 256 and has to be base2.